 - Upcoming PC games that need to go on your wishlist

-Also new to the series is the method of transport offered to get you from location to location.
-Your homebase this time around is an enormous spaceship, with different, customised quarters for your character and NPCs, plus many interactive elements that enable you to fully prepare before heading planetside.
+You also get a new Sanctuary this time around.
+It not only serves as your homebase, but helps you travel from planet to planet because, as you soon find out, it is an enormous spaceship.
+Inside, there are different, customised quarters for your character and NPCs, plus many interactive elements that enable you to fully prepare before heading planetside.

 While tweaked, the core gameplay is mostly untouched.
 The Borderlands series has always thrived on its vast selection of weaponry and loot crates and both look and feel very similar in style to previous episodes.
 There are some additions, however.
 There is a new elemental type - radiation - that joins fire, shock, corrosive, slag and explosive for addition damage effects.

 Some weapons even allow you to switch between effects and ammo types, so you can adjust depending on the type of foe you face - not just select different guns, but different options on several of them.